-The 2018-2020 Performance Units provide the opportunity to earn the following performance-based cash units based on the performance of our business during 2018, 2019 and 2020.
-Our NEOs are required to remain employed by the Company through March 2021 in order to vest in the cash units or shares.
-In the case of the performance-based cash units, our Compensation Committee will determine whether to settle the vested units in cash or shares of our Common Stock at the time they vest.
+The 2018-2020 Performance Units provide the opportunity to earn the identified performance-based restricted cash units based on the performance of our business during 2018, 2019 and 2020.
+Our NEOs were required to remain employed by our Company through March 2021 in order to vest in the cash units or shares.
+Our Compensation Committee will determine whether to settle the vested performance-based units in cash or shares of our Common Stock at the time they vest.

-The following were the performance targets for the plan established by our Compensation Committee: 40% based on non-GAAP revenue, 40% based on non-GAAP EBITDA and 20% based on a strategic objective established by our Compensation Committee each year during the three-year period.
-For 2018, our Compensation Committee designated free cash flow as the strategic metric.
+The following were the performance targets for the plan established by our Compensation Committee: 40% based on revenue, 40% based on non-GAAP EBITDA and 20% based on a strategic objective established by our Compensation Committee each year during the three-year period.
+For 2018 and 2019, our Compensation Committee designated free cash flow as the strategic metric.
+In consultation with Deloitte, and to be consistent with many of our peer group of companies, our Compensation Committee has decided that for 2020 the strategic metric will be total shareholder return of our Company compared to the total shareholder return for companies in the Russell 2000 index ("TSR").